ckochx/cat_feeder_ex/docs/Rebuild-Docs.md

 ## Goals

 1) Nerves.
 I use elixir daily and really enjoy it, much more than the C code used in the Particle Photon.
-So the main goal is to use nerves to control the feed.
+So the main goal is to use nerves to control the feeder.
   a) Raspberry Pi.
-Upon review, neves mostly works with Pis.
+Upon review, nerves mostly works with Pis.
 There appear to be other targets supported, but let's not complicate things.
-MMM pi.
+MMM π.
 1) Stepper motors I don't really like the servo interface nor how they work.
 The ability to control them is not great, their positioning leaves something to be desired and I need a motor that can drive contonually in one direction, which the high-torque servos that I'm currently using cannot.
 1) Rebuild the stand that holds the feeder hoppers.
 Make it nicer.

 ## Current limitations of the existing feeder

-Given an existing cat feeder that uses a particle photon and servo motor that drives a paddle wheel in a hopper containing dry cat food.
+I have an existing cat feeder that I build and which uses a particle photon and servo motor that drives a paddle wheel in a hopper containing dry cat food.
 This cat feeder has gone through multiple iterations using progressivley more powerful servo motors.
 Currently using the [high-torque servo motors from Adafruit](https://www.adafruit.com/product/1142).
 This is (probably) on the high end for power generation in the 5V range, and it's still a bit under-powered to drive the paddle wheel through the cat food kibbles, especially when the hopper is full.
 This high-torque servo is also not a continuous rotation servo, it only rotates through about 170 degrees.
 The degrees of rotation are more than sufficient for the amount need to successfully dispense.
 But becuase the servo has to reverse direction, there is no ability to dispense only a single portion.
 Instead the paddle must be "tuned" to correct initial position so that and the far end of the forward rotation the minimal amount of food falls into the last dispensing section and/or on the return rotation little-to-no food is dispensed.
 This entire tuning operation is fraught at best.

 There is also a minor performance issue with the forward and backward action of the feeder paddles, and i suspect the food would dispense with fewer issues if the paddle feeder only rotates in one direction.
 I.E. the paddle is always driving food into the next section and filling up the staged section.

+Another factor against the particle photon controller is under that hood it uses an over the air (OTA) API in order to update the photon, it also seems like the photon needs an internet connection in order to actually work.
+This is not ideal.
+It's nice to have internet access but the control board needs to be more reliable in the event of internet or WIFI dropout.

 While the current iteration is reasonably stable, the unexpected failure of a servo has provided an opportunity to iterate again an gain a new understanding of a technology in which I have had more than passing interest for some time: [Nerves!](https://www.nerves-project.org/) I can also try out a new motor which I have been aware of for a much shorter period of time: [stepper motors](https://www.adafruit.com/product/324).
 Finally, this will be an opportinty to experiment with a new micro-computer board and finally jump on the Raspberry Pi wagon.